Can you improve capacity by 98% without hiring a single person? This article explores how…

 Source: 2 day scaling agile and organisational design course, based on Craig Larman’s talk at AWA

-This is clearly not an Agile process, but it shows how the problems are between the teams and not in the teams.
-At first glance, when you imagine a single piece of work traveling through the system nothing seems wrong.
+This is clearly not an Agile process.
+However, it shows how the problems are between the teams and not in the teams.
+At first glance, when you imagine a single piece of work travelling through the system, nothing seems wrong.
 The problem starts when multiple things go through the system at once.

 All IT work is non-homogenous, that is to say, there is a high variability in complexity, technical risk and the time taken to complete items.
 Different teams take different times to complete different parts of any one feature travelling through the system.

-Most organisations optimise systems around maximum utilisation of staff.
-Teams are forced to work (by the existence of such a set-up) on the highest priority item in their list which from a system perspective may be a low priority.
-When a higher priority item for a team is dependent on work from another team, it may not get done, because that team has no visibility of the overall system priority of work and so the high priority work is delayed, waiting for the low priority work to be complete in the other team.
+Most organisations optimise systems around the maximum utilisation of staff.
+Teams are forced to work (by the existence of such a set-up) on the highest priority item in their list, which (from a system perspective) may be a low priority.
+When a higher priority item for a team is dependent on work from another team, it may not get done, because that team has no visibility of the overall system priority of work.
+And so the high-priority work is delayed, waiting for the low-priority work to be completed by the other team.